twinleaf/twinleaf-rust/twinleaf-tools/README.md

 		[macOS]> tio-proxy -r /dev/cu.usbserialXXXXXX
 		[wsl1] > tio-proxy -r COM3

+When a sensor is attached to a hub at port `0`, it is possible to proxy the data directly to that port using the `-s` flag:

+		tio-proxy --auto -s /0

 With the proxy running, a set of tools can be used on the data stream.

 Logging data:

 		tio-tool log

 Issuing commands:

 		tio-tool rpc dev.name

+List available commands:

+		tio-tool rpc-list

+Firmware upgrade:

+		tio-tool firmware-upgrade <firmware.bin>

+Monitoring the data stream:

+		tio-tool data-dump

-And a variety of additional useful functions.
+And a variety of additional functions for use with Twinleaf sensors.

 ## Installation